 The Heat Is On

 To make material flow properly, injection molding requires very high temperatures.
 Aluminum and steel molds are routinely subjected to temperatures 500°F (260°C) or greater, especially when processing high-temperature plastics such as PEEK and PEI (Ultem).
 Aluminum tools can easily produce many thousands of parts, and can also serve as bridge tooling until a production mold is available.
-Molds produced with SL and similar 3D printing technologies use either photoreactive or thermoset resin, which is cured by ultraviolet or laser light respectively.
+Molds produced with stereolithography and similar 3D printing technologies use either photoreactive or thermoset resin, which is cured by ultraviolet or laser light respectively.
 These plastic molds, though relatively hard, break down fairly quickly when subjected to the demanding thermal cycles of injection molding.
 In fact, printed molds typically become ineffective within 100 shots of soft, hot plastic such as polyethylene or styrene, and may produce only a handful of parts from glass-filled polycarbonate and other tough thermoplastics.